microsoft/industry/retail/solutions/ir/README.md

   In terms of observability, at the time of writing of this guidance, IR offers limited features to monitor various aspects of an IR Account such as status of model processing; requests/sec hitting a `Service Endpoint`; resource usage etc.

-  > Note: Although there is no SLA for the `Cooking process`, depending on size of data inputs, the cooking process can take up to a maximum of 72 hours.
+  > Note: Although there is no SLA for the `Cooking Process`, depending on size of data inputs, the cooking process can take up to a maximum of 72 hours.

   IR generates logging and error reports which are written back to the ADLS account configured for use with the Modeling instance.
 THe logs are generated in JSON and currently no turnkey feature exists to integrate them with Azure Monitor.
 To address this, we recommend piping the logs through Log Analytics Agent v1.1.0-217+.
 The details are captured [here](https://docs.microsoft.com/en-us/azure/azure-monitor/agents/data-sources-json).
 This would require provisioning an Azure VM with Log Analytics Agent installed to process and parse the logs before writing them to LA Workspace as Custom Logs.
 The [error logs](https://docs.microsoft.com/en-us/industry/retail/intelligent-recommendations/error-logging) track the following metrics and messages:
     - Total Record Count
     - Total Dropped Records
     - Error messages
-    -

     For all other services such as ADLS, ADF etc. we recommend enabling collection of Activity Logs and Diagnostic Logs which can be enabled by implementing Azure Policy.